Introduction

 Conclusion

-In this first part of this tutorial serie we went over the introduction of the sample cross chain voting dapp that interacts with xCall, explained the Java and Solidity smarts contracts that will be deployed to the Berlin testnet and Sepolia testnet for ICON and Ethereum.
+In this first part of this tutorial serie we went over the introduction of the sample cross chain voting dapp that interacts with ICON GMP (xCall), explained the Java and Solidity smarts contracts that will be deployed to the Berlin testnet and Sepolia testnet for ICON and Ethereum.

 We will continue in the next tutorial with the process for deployments of these smarts contracts in their specific chains and how to interact with them once they have been deployed.